 The Kinsey Institute at Indiana University offers extensive information and research on human sexuality and gender.

 A brief summary of Dr. Harry Benjamin’s (1885-1986) life and works can be found here.
 The website features documents and letters related to his pioneering research on transexuals.
 For further information about Dr. Benjamin, have a look at his biography.
 You can also read his New York Times obituary.

 J.J.
 Belanger got involved with the Mattachine Society beginning in 1953.
-To learn more about the Mattachine Society, please have a listen to previous Making Gay History episodes featuring Chuck Rowland and Hal Call.
+To learn more about the Mattachine Society, please have a listen to previous MGH episodes featuring Chuck Rowland and Hal Call.
 We also recommend our episode featuring Herb Selwyn.

 I’m Eric Marcus and this is Making Gay History!

 I’d like to introduce you to J.J.
 Belanger.
 But before I do, I have a confession to make.
 One of the things we take pride in with Making Gay History is bringing long-lost or forgotten stories to life.
 J.J.’s story was one that even I had forgotten.
 When our executive producer, Sara Burningham, told me that she’d been listening to J.J.’s compelling interview in the Making Gay History archive, it didn’t ring a bell.
 Not even a little bell.

 But then Sara mentioned a couple of famous black and white photo booth pictures of two men from the early 1950s and I knew exactly who she was talking about.
 And you may, too.
 In one of the photos, the handsome young men, each with his head pressed against the other, are looking directly into the camera’s lens.
 Both have faint, mischievous smiles on their lips.
 In the second photo, they’re kissing passionately—and given the times, defiantly.
 It was 1953 and the man on the right in the photos is 30-year-old J.J.
 Belanger.